Past Student Intern Hannah Dudley with Expert Self Care founder Knut Schroeder

 at the Annual UK Student Health Association Conference

-Our apps have been downloaded over 150,000 times and are increasingly used by partners and clients throughout the UK and Ireland.
-One of our biggest achievements is winning the 2019 British Medical Association 'Patient Information Award' for wellbeing.
+Our apps have been downloaded over 150,000 times and are used by partners and clients throughout the UK and Ireland.

 What makes us unique

-- Providers: To supply customised local pages on our apps to at least 40 universities, colleges, NHS providers and local councils in the UK by the end of 2022
+- increase our support for provider organisations - to supply customised local pages on our apps to at least 30 universities, colleges, NHS providers and local councils in the UK by the end of 2022

-- work together - co-create our apps together with our partners and users so they
+- work together - we co-create our apps together with users, topic experts and trusted partners

 - treat everyone fairly - regardless of their background

-- support your aims - do our best to support you and have your best interests at heart
+- support your aims - we do our best to support you and your organisation, and have your best interests at heart

-- focus on quality - to strive to create outstanding products and services that give you and others the best possible experience
+- focus on quality - we strive to create outstanding products and services that give you and others the best possible experience

-- respond - to focus on providing solutions, sort problems as quickly as we can, and maintain a 'can-do' attitude
+- respond - we focus on providing solutions, sort problems as quickly as we can, and have a can-do attitude

-- support growth - believe in fostering a 'growth mindset' in our teams
+- support growth - we believe in fostering a 'growth mindset' in our teams

-- achieve and maintain a good work-life balance - in fact, we want work to be an enjoyable and integral part of our lives
+- achieve and maintain a good work-life balance - we want work to be an enjoyable and integral part of our lives

-- have an impact - help to leave the world in a better place than we were born into
+- want to make an impact - to leave the world in a better place than we were born into

 Corporate social responsibility

-As a company and a team, we want to have a positive impact on all aspects of society, including economic, social and environmental.
+As a company and a team, we want to have a positive impact on all aspects of society, including public health, economic, social and environmental.

-This means we work in ways that aim to enhance society, protect our environment and help to improve planetary health.
+We want to work in ways that enhance society, protect our environment, and help to improve population and planetary health.

-- We provide information.
-Providing passive information can support behaviour change and better self-management, reducing health service costs and resource use (Health Foundation, Helping people help themselves).
+- provide information - to support behaviour change and self-management, and reduce health service costs and resource use (Health Foundation, Helping people help themselves)

-- We promote better health.
-Our apps include information on how to lead happier and healthier lives to shift the focus on preventing physical and mental health issues rather than treating them.
+- promote better health - by providing information on how to lead happier and healthier lives, to shift the focus on preventing physical and mental health issues rather than treating them

-To learn more about how healthcare can become greener, read Sustainable Healthcare, co-written by our founder Knut Schroeder.
+To learn more about how healthcare can become greener, read Sustainable Healthcare, co-written by Expert Self Care's founder Knut Schroeder.